opendaylight/transportpce/docs/user-guide.rst

    -  This feature contains all other features/bundles of TransportPCE project.
       If you install it, it provides all functions that the TransportPCE project can support.

--  **odl-transportpce-api**

-   -  This feature contains all Transportpce project specific models defined in "Service-path".
+      It exposes all Transportpce project specific models defined in "Service-path".
       These models complement OpenROADM models describing South and Northbound APIs, and define the data structure used to interconnect the generic blocks/functions described on the previous diagram.

--  **odl-transportpce-ordmodels**

-   -  This feature contains all OpenROADM models : Common, Device, Network and Service models.

--  **bundle transportpce-tapimodels**

-   -  This bundle contains models coming from TAPI version 2.1.2.

--  **bundle transportpce-tapis**
+-  **feature odl-transportpce-tapi**

-   -  This bundle contains limited support of TAPI version 2.1.2 Northbound interface.
+   -  This feature provides transportPCE a limited support of TAPI version 2.1.2 Northbound interface.

+-  **feature odl-transportpce-inventory**

+   -  This feature provides transportPCE an external connector to a MariaDB inventory currently limited to openROADM 1.2.1 devices.

 How To Start
 ------------